exzos28/react-native-qr-svg/README.md

 });
 ```

-## Contributing
+## Contributing 🤝

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+Want to contribute?
+Check out the [contributing guide](CONTRIBUTING.md) to learn how you can be a part of this project's development.

 ## License

-MIT
+This project is licensed under the MIT License.

 ---